lokmanTech/youtube_data_engineering/README.md

 *additional notes: as for linux or mac we can use `ls` command on the CLI to list the files, but in windows use this command `dir /s /b /o:gn`.
 You're welcome.

 7. `IMPLEMENTING LAKE HOUSE ARCHITECTURE`: Before we go deep, we need to understand the key elements of the lake house architecture.
 Scalable Data Lakes, Purpose-built Data Services, Seamless Data Movement, Unified Governance & Performance and Cost-effective.
 Next, we will setup AWS GLUE.
 8. `AWS GLUE FOR DATA INTEGRATION`: When you done uploading the files into S3 Bucket, now, go to `AWS GLUE` then click at `CRAWLER` at the left navigation pane.
 Create `new crawler` and name it whatever you want,  in this project I've named it as `de-yt-glue-catalog-1`,and for my case, I kept everything in default.
-Ensure you are using correct S3 Bucket, then create new IAM role for this AWS GLUE section.
+Ensure you are using correct S3 Bucket (which contain json file, in this context the directory s3://my-yt-data-analysis-bucket/youtube/raw_statistics_reference_data/, then create new IAM role for this AWS GLUE section.
+Now, take closer attention for this, open new tab, and go to AWS IAM, click `role` section.
+Create new role, the choose AWS Service and choose `Glue` for `use cases for other AWS services:`.
+For permission policies, select `AmazonS3FullAccess` & `AWSGlueServiceRole` then name the role.
+In this project I've named it as de-on-yt-glue-s3-role.
+Now get back to the prev tab `AWS Glue - crawler` that we left just now. refresh the `Choose the IAM role` and the select the `de-on-yt-glue-s3-role` that we just create earlier. then Create new database for this, in my case i've create `de_youtuber_raw` databases, then select the database you just created, then click next until you complete setting up the crawlers.
+Then select the crawler that we just created, then select `RUN Crawler`.
+Then once it's complete it will fetch data and create and table analysis on what the json file is all about.